-If you wish to find out more about slip and fall accidents or schedule a free consultation, contact the offices of Robert Edens at (847) 395-2200 to speak with an experienced slip and fall lawyer.
+If you wish to find out more about how can a pre-existing condition impact a car accident claim or schedule a free consultation, contact the offices of Robert Edens at (847) 395-2200 to speak with an experienced auto accident lawyer.

 There has been an